 How to Get Information to Create a Competitive Matrix

 A competitive matrix is only as good as the information included in it.
-The data used in the matrix must be accurate if you want to get an accurate view of your industry and the competitive landscape.
+The data in the matrix must be accurate if you want an accurate view of your industry and the competitive landscape.

-To help you gather accurate information to use in your competitive matrix, conduct a comprehensive competitive website analysis.
+Conduct a comprehensive competitive website analysis to help you gather accurate information to use in your competitive matrix.

 A competitive analysis is a deep review of competitors in your market segment.
 Unlike a competitive matrix, which offers a high-level look at the competition in your industry, a competitor analysis goes deep to uncover specific details about each competitor.
 It’s helpful to perform a competitive analysis before creating a competitive matrix, as it can provide the data and details to use in your charts.